bombasticSlacks/Reclaimers/Game/Additional-Attributes.md

 Munition Capacity is equal to the better of [Intelligence](Game/Core/Intelligence) or [Strength](Core/Strength) by default.

 ## Boiling Point
-A stat tracking how much horror you can handle before issues begin to arise.
+A stat tracking how much [Stress](Game/Stress) you can handle before issues begin to arise.
 Being put in terrible situations or seeing deaths will push you towards your boiling point.

 Boiling Point is equal to [Spirit](Core/Spirit).